13 Things People Get Wrong About Impeachment

 Universal History Archive/Shutterstock

 Much of the commentary in the recent press has drawn parallels between the current political situation and American attitudes towards President Richard Nixon’s impeachment in 1974, Pool notes.
 However, Nixon announced his resignation on August 9, 1974, before any articles of impeachment were issued.
 “He likely would have been impeached and convicted if he had not resigned,” Pool explains.
 In the mood for more presidential trivia?
 Here are 52 astonishing facts you never knew about U.S. presidents.

-To date, two presidents have been impeached by the House of Representatives: Andrew Johnson in 1868 and Bill Clinton in 1998, Jim Ronan, PhD an adjunct professor of political science at Villanova University tells Reader’s Digest.
+To date, three presidents have been impeached by the House of Representatives: Andrew Johnson in 1868, Bill Clinton in 1998 and Donald Trump in 2019.
+Jim Ronan, PhD an adjunct professor of political science at Villanova University tells Reader’s Digest.
 “In Johnson’s case, he was saved by a single vote in the Senate trial, and thus remained in office,” he explains.
 “There was also a bit of a historical anomaly in that Senate Majority Leader Ben Wade was also next in line for the presidency, and thus was leading the proceedings that could have made him president.”
 In Clinton’s case, conviction was never a real possibility: the Senate vote was 50-50—well short of the 67 votes that are required.

 People other than presidents can be impeached

 The process as outlined in the U.S. Constitution applies not only to the president, but to the vice-president and other officials, including federal judges, according to Pool.
 “Impeachment proceedings have occurred against a handful of judges, and still fewer have been removed from office, most recently in 2010,” she explains.
 Members of Congress are exempt from the impeachment and removal process, but they’re not off the hook: Article I, Section 5 of the Constitution outlines a different process that allows for the removal of congressional representatives and senators.